34r7h/mngr/README.md

 In loading the data tables for the user, mngr also checks the user's dataQueue table for any changes to shared user-data and updates the appropriate data list in the user's profile.
 After the data tables are reloaded for the user, mngr will reload the state.

+Logout
+When a user logs out, mngr de-authenticates them with $firebaseSimpleLogin (thus restricting their data access to only public data) and removes all private data from the browser's memory.

+mngr's api service provides the following user account functions:
+  * login(provider, email, password) - logs in via the provider.  email and password are required only if provider is 'password'.
+Currently supported providers are: active, password, facebook, twitter, google
+  * loginActive() - logs in the account which is currently authenticated with Firebase (called at app start to login in a user who is reloading or returning to the app, but did not logout at the end of their last session)
+  * loginPassword(email, password) - logs a user in via email address and password
+  * loginProvider(provider) - logs a user in via 3rd-party authentication (facebook, twitter, or google)
+  * logout() - ends a user's session by de-authenticating with $firebaseSimpleLogin, and removing their profile and all private data from the browser's memory
+  * createAccount(email, password, passwordConfirm) - creates a new email/password account on firebase's server
+  * removeAccount(email, password) - removes an existing email/password account from firebase's server
+  * recoverPassword(email) - sends a password recovery email for an existing email/password account * ecodocs: Needs to be implemented to call data.user.auth.$sendPasswordResetEmail(email); (https://www.firebase.com/docs/angular/reference.html#sendpasswordresetemail-email)
+  * changePassword(email, oldPassword, newPassword) - changes a password for an existing email/password account * ecodocs: Needs to be implemented to call data.user.auth.$changePassword(email, oldPassword, newPassword); (https://www.firebase.com/docs/angular/reference.html#changepassword-email-oldpassword-newpassword)
+  * createPofile() - creates a new profile with whatever data is currently in data.user.profile
+  * linkProfileAccounts(userID, accounts) - links the uid's provided in the accounts object to the given userID profile
+  * newProfile(account) - generates a new user profile structure with data from the supplied authentication account
+  * loadProfile(account) - attempts to load the profile for the supplied authentication account (by referencing data['userAccounts']) If no profile is found for the account, generates a new one using api.newProfile(account)
+  * userEmailAvailable(email) - returns a promise that is resolved true if the given email address is in use by a user, or false if the email address is not currently in use

 ## Design Guide